publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1103.md

         (4)

-         to a plan which the Secretary exempts from the requirement of subsection (a) of this section and which is not subject to any of the following provisions of this chapter—
+         to a plan which the Secretary exempts from the requirement of subsection (a) and which is not subject to any of the following provisions of this chapter—

             (A) part 2 of this subtitle,